Snehitha98/COMP525-Project/README.md

                 the neighborhood and its value with the average of the list of prices.
 We're going to import mean from statistics to be able to use the mean() to get the average of the list.
+* Write **average_price** in a csv file so we can turn our output into a dataframe and use Altair to construct a graph.
 * Return **average_price**

 =======